Dolby Atmos 5.1.2 Question

 Okay, me being the inexperienced person I am, I panned to center, the dialogue is switching from Left to Right.
 So if I pan them To Left and Right, would this correct that problem?

 An update on this.
 I spoke to an expert in mixing Atmos and they told me that I did have to have a 5.1.2 speaker setup, which I don’t have.
 That’s a whole other ballgame with much investment.
-One thing they did tell me was to be sure to render the file in SMTPE order, which could have been the case.
+One thing they did tell me was to be sure to render the file in SMPTE order, which could have been the case.
 However, I applied for an arts grant that may help me upgrade my studio to 5.1.2, but I am in an apartment, which is going to be super challenging!
 Any advice for quick acoustic setup is appreciated.